SchweizerischeBundesbahnen/matsim-sbb-extensions/README.md

 having a (non-fixed) cost comparable to 9% of the total travel time.

+#### PT Least Cost Path Tree (one-to-all routing)

+In some cases, one might be interested in the travel times not only between two coordinates, but from one (or a few) stop to all others.
+SwissRailRaptor provides the method `SwissRailRaptor.calcTree(...)` for this purpose which returns a map containing for each transit stop a number of inicators like travel time or number of transfers to reach that stop from the originating stop.

+If you plan to use this method, make sure to set `RaptorStaticConfig.setOptimization(RaptorOptimization.OneToAllRouting)` before calling `SwissRailRaptorData.create(...)`.

 ## Deterministic Public Transport Simulation <span id="detPTSim" />

 The deterministic pt simulation is a QSim engine, handling the movement of public transport vehicles